totiffany/totiffany.github.io/_posts/2018-07-26-Apartment-Tour!.md

 published: true
 description: "Welcome to our apartment!
 When we found this place we couldn't believe how spacious it was.
 I've mentioned this before, but our old apartment was really small –\_Only 311 square feet!
 So to us, this was an amazing upgrade.
 A couple other things we love are it doesn't face the street, which means it's not as noisy, and the back bay window faces a green courtyard.
 I've also been really happy with the closets.
 Good storage is a must here!"
 image: Apartment-Tour-5.jpg
+alt: child walking in living room with small bookshelf
 permalink: /Apartment-Tour/
 ---
 ![our apartment]({{site.baseurl}}/img/Apartment-Tour-3.jpg)

 Welcome to our apartment!
 When we found this place we couldn't believe how spacious it was.
 I've mentioned this before, but our old apartment was really small – Only 311 square feet!
 So to us, this was an amazing upgrade.
 A couple other things we love are it doesn't face the street, which means it's not as noisy, and the back bay window faces a green courtyard.
 I've also been really happy with the closets.
 Good storage is a must here!